Taliban “welcomes” US defence minister with suicide blast targeting Nato convoy.

 |Ice Man, Atlanta, US|

-With attacks reportedly at their lowest levels in nearly two years, attention has focused on whether the Shia-led government can reconcile with disaffected Sunni Arabs, especially as the US begins limited troop withdrawals.
+With attacks reportedly at their lowest levels in nearly two years, attention has focused on whether the Shia-led government can reconcile with disaffected Sunni Arabs, especially as the United States begins to draw down troops.

-The US reports that attacks across Iraq have fallen 55 per cent since a build-up of American troops became fully deployed in mid-June.
+US military figures show attacks across Iraq have fallen 55 per cent since a build-up pf American troops became fully deployed in mid-June.
 That deployment coincided with the growing use of neighbourhood security units to guard local communities.

 US military commanders say they are confident they can maintain gains in security despite the planned withdrawal of more than 20,000 soldiers over the next six to eight months.